Read the story of how the Canal & River Trust came to be

-If you’re concerned that an invasive species has not been dealt with on our waterways please get in touch with your [local office] and we’ll consider it.
+If you’re concerned that an invasive species has not been dealt with on our waterways please get in touch with your local office and we’ll consider it.
 Some invasive species can be managed by volunteers, like Himalayan balsam and Ragwort.
 Check our volunteering pages for details of how to get involved and make a difference to our waterways

 We spray it twice a year to try and keep it under control.
 However, it’s impossible to eradicate it completely as it can grow from the smallest fragment of root.

-In the case of Japanese knotweed, if you believe that it is not being treated near you please contact us at firstname.lastname@example.org or 0303 040 4040 or let us know here.
+In the case of Japanese knotweed, if you believe that it is not being treated near you please contact us on 0303 040 4040 or let us know here.

 What should I do if I spot ragwort on your land adjacent to horse grazing?We comply with our duties in accordance with the responsibilities identified in the 1959 Weed Act, with regards to ragwort close to horse pasture.
 Contact us on 0303 040 4040 if you spot ragwort near a horse pasture.